nabeel3133/file-converter-.obj-to-.ply/README.md

 ```
 python convert.py --input sample.obj --output sample.ply
 ```
-The above code will take 'sample.obj' and convert it to ply format with the output file named 'sample.ply' without vertex colors and 'sampleWithRGB.ply' with vertex colors
+The above code will take "sample.obj" and convert it to ply format with the output file named "sample.ply" without vertex colors and 'sampleWithRGB.ply' with vertex colors

 **Note: Code cannot be used for obj files containing vertex normals and vertex textures**